 Is your cat under stress, or is your cat just acting like a cat?
 The veterinarians at Animal Care Center of Castle Pines are experts in caring for cats.
 We can identify the symptoms of stress in cats, and find a solution for helping your feline cope.

 Cats exhibit stress in different ways: sometimes behaviorally, sometimes physically.
 If your cat deliberately urinates outside the litter box, they may be trying to tell you that they are stressed or angry.
 Cats are very picky about their environments, and inappropriate urinating or scratching is one way of showing that they're unhappy.
 Stress sometimes manifests as digestive issues-diarrhea and reduced appetite can both be a sign of stress in cats.
 Behavioral changes such as hiding, clinginess, and over-grooming indicate that your cat is experiencing high levels of stress.

 Environmental factors are some of the main stressors in cats.
 Cats are territorial, and they will become bored if they do not have enough space to roam.
 Cats are easily stressed by other animals-especially other cats-in their territory.
 This can extend to the other animals and cats they see through the windows.
 Loud or sudden noises also impact a cat's environment.
 Construction next door or a rogue car alarm outside are noises that could cause stress for your cat.

 Cats do not cope well with changes to their environments or schedules.
 Remodeling or moving to a new home can be very stressful for cats.
-Changes to the household could be equally stressful—adding a new family member or roommate, long-term guests and house parties might make your cat feel threatened.
-Cats can also become stressed by changes in daily routines, such veterinary visits, vacations, or alterations to your work schedule.
+Changes to the household could be equally stressful-adding a new family member or roommate, long-term guests, and house parties might make your cat feel threatened.
+Cats can also become stressed by changes in daily routines, such as veterinary visits, vacations, or alterations to your work schedule.
 They may need extra amounts of attention from you during these types of transitions.